How To Thaw Frozen Pipes

 2. Face a heat lamp or portable heater toward the wall where you believe the frozen pipe is located.
 Be sure to place the heat source at least 18 inches away from the wall and don’t forget to remove any flammable objects from nearby.

 After warming your pipes with any of the methods above, you should see water starting to trickle from the faucet as the frozen pipe begins to thaw.
 Continue heating the pipe until full water pressure returns.
-If none of these methods are successful, find an experienced local plumber who can thaw your frozen pipes for you.
+If none of these methods are successful, find experienced local plumbers who can thaw your frozen pipes for you.
 Good luck!

 Looking for a Pro?
 Call us(866) 441-6648